Take Me Higher

 Take Me Higher is the twenty-first studio album by American singer Diana Ross, released on September 5, 1995, by Motown Records.
-Ross' first regular studio release in four years, following The Force Behind the Power (1991) and the holiday album A Very Special Season (1994), the album features work from urban producers such as G Syier Hawkins Brown, Narada Michael Walden, Mike Mani, Louis Biancaniello, Jon-John and the Babyface protégés, The Boom Brothers.
+Ross' first regular studio release in four years, following The Force Behind the Power (1991) and the holiday album A Very Special Season (1994), the album features work from urban producers such Narada Michael Walden, Mike Mani, Louis Biancaniello, Jon-John and the Babyface protégés, The Boom Brothers.

 The album peaked at number 10 on the UK Albums Chart and entered the top forty in Austria and Scotland as well as on the US Top R&B/Hip-Hop Albums.
 Take Me Higher yielded several singles, including the UK hits "Take Me Higher", "Gone" and Ross' dance cover of Gloria Gaynor's disco anthem "I Will Survive" (1978).
-Photographer Ruven Afanador shot the album cover and the fashion forward video shoot which Ross used for promotional purposes.
+Photographer Ruvén Afanador shot the album cover and the fashion-forward video shoot, which Ross used for promotional purposes.
 He also shot the video compilation for the single, "Don't Stop".